Homap/ostrich_PAR_analysis/code/figures/README.md

 For submission to **PLOS Genetics**, only "eps" or "tiff" formats are acceptable.
 To convert the figures from svg to tiff, I used the following code in my macOS Catalina Version 10.15.7 after installing **imagemagick** using `brew install imagemagick`.
+Additionally, the "tiff" images need to be reduced in size to fit the 10Mb size limit for PLOS Genetics.

 ```
 #!/bin/sh